 6. Does the programme allow children to trial a class?
 It is common for a child to be unsure if they want to attend public speaking classes.
 Trying a class often helps eliminate any concerns or barriers a child may have.
 More often than not, once they try it, they can’t wait to go back!

 If you are looking for a great programme in public speaking for kids located in Melbourne, please check us out at Super Speak.
 Our aim is to make public speaking fun for all children to learn.
 We have a unique approach, leading curriculum and positive teaching methods that help children achieve great results.
-We teach over 2000 children skills in public speaking each year across Melbourne, and would love to help more children learn these skills.
+Over 60,000 children have attended Super Speak since 2006 across Melbourne, and we would love to help more children learn these skills.
 If you are interested in having your child attend one of our Melbourne trial classes, contact us today!